DENTAL CROWNS IN GROSSE POINTE, MI

 A dental bridge is a span of false teeth that has a crown on either end.
 The dental crowns need to be attached to abutment teeth (the teeth on either side of the gap).
 Either natural teeth or dental implants can serve as abutment teeth.

 If you’re using your natural teeth as abutment teeth, Dr. Stonisch reshapes these abutment teeth down so they can accept the dental crowns and stabilize the dental bridge.
 If you’re using dental implants as abutment teeth, the crowns on the dental bridge are placed over the implants.

-If you have a broken, chipped, or missing tooth, contact the experts at Faircourt Dental Smile Studio to find out if a dental crown is the best solution for you — call or book online.
+If you have a broken, chipped, or missing tooth, contact the experts at Faircourt Dental Smile Studio to find out if a dental crown is the best solution for you — call us.